-On January 20, 1865, the Walla Walla Library Association is incorporated by the Washington Territorial Legislature and becomes the first library established for the public in the City of Walla Walla.
+On January 20, 1865, the Walla Walla Library Association is incorporated and becomes the first library established for the public in the City of Walla Walla.
 A group of Walla Walla professionals, interested in literary culture in the new and booming mining town of Walla Walla, had formed a literary society and then took steps to establish a circulating library for it.
 Subscriptions were collected, books were purchased, and an accessible location for the library was found.
 But interest in this early regional library endeavor will not prove to be sustainable.
 The vision of a public library -- and eventually a free public library -- for Walla Walla would be realized later by other, similarly-minded individuals.

 File 8729: Full Text >